Stansbury, South Australia: Dalrymple substation

 Dalrymple electrical substation is located at Hayward Corner in the locality of Stansbury, just south of the township.
 Its name is based on the Hundred of Dalrymple, the cadastral division in which Stansbury lies.

 Dalrymple substation is at the end of a 275 kV power line into the peninsula.
 It feeds 33 kV lines to various towns across the lower end of the peninsula and receives electricity generated by the Wattle Point Wind Farm.

 The Dalrymple ESCRI battery was completed in January 2019 adjacent to the substation.

 Market

 As of 2018, from mid-autumn to mid-spring, the Stansbury seaside market is held about once a month on Saturday mornings on the foreshore.
 The country-style market was the first of its kind to be established on Yorke Peninsula region.

 Facilities

 The beach at Stansbury offers a permanently moored pontoon, and VAC swim operates out of this location in the summer school holidays.

 The town has two caravan parks, as well as two holiday motels and a hotel in the center of town.

-Three main locations for dining in the town are Wild Ma's Bistro, The Dalrymple Hotel, and the Blue Lime Cafe and Deli.